 Taking Your Reactive Dog to the Vet

 Having a reactive or aggressive dog is pretty challenging already, but taking them to the vet can be an absolute nightmare with all your dog’s triggers in one small, crowded space.
-Here are some tips to make it easier:
+You’ve got lots of people (often staring at your dog or wanting to say hi), kids running over, dogs on flexi-leads rushing up to your dog, cats yowling in their carriers, dogs barking in the back—all in a tight space when your dog already isn’t feeling great.
+It’s what nightmares are made of for reactive dog owners.

 Don’t wait in the lobby with your dog

-Leave your dog in the car while you go inside to check in.
-If it’s too hot, call from the parking lot to check in.
 Maybe you can bring a second person to wait in the car with your dog.
 Whatever you decide, a crowded lobby full of other people and dogs isn’t an ideal place for reactive dogs.
+In fact, most dogs don’t actually enjoy just hanging out in a vet lobby.
 Don’t bring your dog inside until there’s an exam room available or staff is ready to take your dog to the back.

 Ask staff for help